 AN EVENING OF AUTHENTIC AFRICAN CUISINE & LIVELY MARIMBA MUSIC

-at RESTORATION OAKS RANCH to SUPPORT THE MIGISHA FARM IN UGANDA
+at RESTORATION OAKS RANCH to SUPPORT THE BARNABAS MIGISHA PROJECT

 ABOUT THE EVENT

-Chef Brett Stephen of High on the Hog Catering, Inc. will be preparing the authentic African meal.
+Chef Brett Stephen of High on the Hog Catering, Inc. will be preparing the authentic African hors d' ouervres and desserts.
 Chef Brett has worked at some of the areas best restaurants including Square One, Zen Yai, Bouchon, Epiphany, the La Cumbre Country Club, The Ballard Inn, Full Of Life Flatbread, and Industrial Eats.

-Masanga Marimba (click and listen) are spectacular!
-The atmosphere they create is joyous and reflects well the energy and attitude of the rural Ugandan people that we are supporting through Barnabas and his small farm.
+Masanga Marimba (click and listen) are are a diverse and accomplished group of musicians that have chosen to specialize in marimba.
+They are spectacular!
+The atmosphere they create is joyous and reflects well the energy and attitude of the rural Ugandan people that we are supporting through Barnabas and his small farm building team.

 CASH & IN-KIND SPONSORSHIPS

 We can't thank our cash and in-kind sponsors enough.
-If you or your organization would like to sponsor the event, please let Shay know, we would love to talk to you.
+If you or your organization would like to sponsor the event, please let Shay know.
+We would love to talk to you.
+Below is a short list of some of our previous sponsors: